modio/modio-docs/public/en-us/game-management/monetization/getting-started.md

 ### White label solution

-You can customize things to fit your game and brand (such as the name and amounts of tokens your players will purchase to buy UGC from your marketplace).
+You can customize things to fit your game and brand (such as the name and amounts of virtual currency your players will purchase to buy UGC from your marketplace).

 ### Secured and scalable